 About Us

-Our Farm & Storefront
+Our Farm and Bakehouse

-We are a family farm and food business located in Cortez, Colorado.
 Our mission is to renew and strengthen communities by stewarding the land and guiding the health of seed, food and people.

 Our Practices, Experience & Orientation

 Our work with seeds also has a conservation and stewardship dimension.
 Over thousands of years subsistence and production farmers from all over the world have selected and handed down seeds and plants.
-We are deeply grateful for the hard the work of farmers, and the seeds themselves, and we do our best to keep them genetically pure so that they can continue to evolve while in our care.
+We are grateful for the hard the work of farmers, and the seeds themselves, and we do our best to keep them genetically pure so that they can continue to evolve while in our care.
 We also do our best to tell the stories of seeds and food as they have been told to us and through personal observation and kitchen work!

 Dan Hobbs & Nanna Meyer